mbridak/WinterFieldDayLogger/README.md

 ## Radio Polling via rigctld

 If you run rigctld a computer connected to the radio, it can be polled for band/mode updates automatically.
 Click the gear icon at the bottom of the screen to set the IP and port for rigctld.
 There is a radio icon at the bottom of the logging window to indicate polling status.
+Right now I'm adding polling of the radio for transmit power level.
+Seems it returns a value from 1.0 to 0.0.
+That was on an IC-7300.
+I'll bust out my 817 and see if the range is the same.
+If so I'll have to add a dialog entry for the radios max power out to scale the return value to.

 ![Alt text](https://github.com/mbridak/WinterFieldDayLogger/raw/main/pics/loggerSettingsDialog.png)